jodersky/akka-serial/documentation/embedded-building.md

 ## Requirements
 - a target platform that has enough resources for compiling native programs
-- a platform that can run SBT (referred to as the host)
+- a host platform that can run SBT

 ## Overview of required steps
 1. Compile native sources on target platform to a library
 2. Compile scala/java sources on host
 3. Use the compiled library with the scala/java application

-## Detailed procdure
+## Detailed procedure
 This section details the procedure for linux-based target platforms.

 1. Compilation of native sources [on the target platform]